webdenim/awesome-material-components/README.md

 > A curated list of awesome projects related to Google's Material Components.

-Awesome Material Components is a collection of resources related to official Google's [Material Components library](https://material.io/components/).
-It's opposed to community-based implementations of Material Design featured in [another list](https://github.com/sachin1092/awesome-material).
+Awesome Material Components is a collection of resources related to the official Google's [Material Components library](https://material.io/components/).
+It's opposed to the community-based implementations of Material Design featured in [another list](https://github.com/sachin1092/awesome-material).